favicom.ico

 Once the worlds third tallest structure

-Massive Jetavanaramaya dagoba showing its impressive scale and ancient brick construction
+Massive Jethavanaramaya dagoba showing its impressive scale and ancient brick construction

-Built in the 3rd century AD, Jetavanaramaya was once the worlds third tallest structure after the pyramids of Giza.
-Though partially ruined, it still stands at an impressive 70 meters and showcases the engineering prowess of ancient Sri Lankan civilization.
+Built in the 3rd century AD, Jetavanaramaya was once the world’s third tallest structure after the pyramids of Giza.
+At its peak, it soared to 122 meters (400 feet) and was the tallest stupa in the ancient world.
+The massive brick monument is a testament to the engineering genius and spiritual devotion of ancient Sri Lanka.

 • Originally 122 meters tall (400 feet)